wp-plugins/custom-post-widget/readme.txt

 == Description ==

-The Custom Post Widget allows you to display the contents of a specific custom post in a widget.
+The [Savvii Custom Post Widget](https://www.savvii.eu/wordpress-custom-post-widget/) allows you to display the contents of a specific custom post in a widget on in the content area using a shortcode.

 Even though you could use the text widget that comes with the default WordPress install, this plugin has some major benefits: